Law of War Compliance for Defense and Space Contractors

 Defense Contractor Attorney Near Irmo, SC

 Of all the valuable assets that defense industry contractors have, their reputation and credibility with government customers and regulators rank among the highest.
-That's especially true as it relates to Law of War compliance.
+That's especially true as it relates to Law of War compliance and national security.
 In an atmosphere of increasingly pervasive regulation, heightened scrutiny, and aggressive enforcement directed at government contractors, members of the defense industry need to prioritize legal and regulatory compliance and risk mitigation.
 To do so, it is proactive and strategic to work with a defense contractor attorney Near Irmo, SC for tailored guidance.

 Defense Contractor Attorney Irmo, SC